-With the exception of groceries, general household items, and the occasional unexpected or special situation that calls for a sporadic new purchase, I schedule major shopping initiatives for the top of each quarter (four times a year corresponding with seasonal changes).
+With the exception of groceries, general household items, and the occasional unexpected or special situation that calls for a sporadic new purchase, I schedule major shopping initiatives at the beginning of each quarter (four times a year corresponding with seasonal changes).

-As I mentioned in the essay What Matters Most, I refer to my list and then go through the process of eliminating things I don't really want or need, determining new things I want or need, and prioritizing based on my budget.
+As I mentioned in my interview What Matters Most, I refer to my list and then go through the process of eliminating things I don't really want or need, determining new things I want or need, and prioritizing based on my budget.
 I then buy solely what ends up left on the list.

 When you schedule your shopping excursions they become important events that you can thoughtfully prepare for vs. a bunch of random one-off impulse buys.